KapilKhanal/jjakimoto.github.io/content/articles/start_blog.md

 ```
 where username is your Github username.

 - Run git checkout -b develop to create and switch to a branch called develop.
-We can't use master to store our notebooks, since that's the branch that's used by Github Pages.
+We can't use master to store our notebooks, since that's the branch used by Github Pages.

 - Create a commit and push to Github like normal (using git add, git commit, and git push).